ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 {{< figure src = "dnme-r-universe.png" class = "pull-right" width = "500" alt = "Screenshot of an R-Universe profile showing SINTA's packages" >}}

-Both Pablo and Juan Pablo agree that the main potential of R-universe for the office is _being able to host all the packages they have under development._ Pablo defines it like this: _“So it seems to me that the main use I see today, a priori, is to be a great place where we can put all of our toolboxes and we can even show our packages as well.
-[We have a place with our tools that are consistent with each other, that has a common philosophy of work](https://dnme-minturdep.r-universe.dev/ui#packages)”_.
+Both Pablo and Juan Pablo agree that the main benefit of the R-Universe to their office is being able to host all the packages they have under development.
+Pablo describes the R-Universe as _"a great place where we can put all of our toolboxes and we can even show our packages as well.
+We have a [place](https://dnme-minturdep.r-universe.dev/ui#packages) with our tools that are consistent with each other, that have a common philosophy of work.”_

 The work of Juan Pablo and Pablo as well as that of R-universe are inscribed in a world that has changed its structures and as they define it in the talk.
 In Pablo's words: _“We are in a world where programming is no longer for programmers in terms of who studied for it, we are in a world where there are many people who collaborate and want to collaborate even with only one little piece.”_.